 “What went well today?”

 - It reminds me what is going well in my life, as well as what is going badly.
-This gives me a more balanced perspective, which improves my morale.
+This gives me a more balanced perspective, which improves my morale

 With hindsight, this apparently simple process has actually been transformative — a major contribution to my becoming more antifragile.
-It enables me to focus my energies on not only what is going well but also on what could go even better.

 Is your current life perfect?
 Do you take the time to remember what is going well, as well as what is going badly?
 Would it be useful to set a reminder on your phone at the end of each day to ask yourself, “What went well today?”?